 4. Shout about them on social media

-Saying thank you publically can really make people feel valued.
+Saying thank you publicly can really make people feel valued.
 Got a team opening a new unit?
 A volunteer passing a new qualification?
 Tell the world!

-Mairi, who has just started volunteering with 76th City of Edinburgh Brownies, shares a time she felt thanked and what it meant to her:
+Mairi, who recently started volunteering with 76th City of Edinburgh Brownies, shares a time she felt thanked and what it meant to her:

 “My county at the time (Glasgow) hosted a tea party for all the volunteers just to say thank you for our hard work which was heart-warming.
 I got to meet lots of other volunteers from all over the city and was made to feel like a really important part of the team.”